Writing the First Screenplay IV

 Finish your feature film script and learn revision tactics in our fourth and final basic screenwriting course.

-X 410.1 Writing the First Screenplay I, X 410.2 Writing the First Screenplay II, and X 410.3 Writing the First Screenplay III.
+SCRIPT X 410.1 Writing the First Screenplay I, SCRIPT X 410.2 Writing the First Screenplay II, and SCRIPT X 410.3 Writing the First Screenplay III.
 Students must bring their beat sheets or treatments, Act I and 45 pages of Act II to the first class meeting and be prepared to write.

 Enrollment limited to 15 students.